eminent85/go-app/DOCKER.md

 The GitHub Actions workflow (`.github/workflows/ci.yml`) uses the prebuilt binary mode:

+1. Calculates version information from git tags and commits
-1. Builds the binary with Go in the CI environment
+2. Builds the binary with Go in the CI environment (with semver format)
-2. Uses `--target runtime-prebuilt` to create a minimal Docker image
+3. Uses `--target runtime-prebuilt` to create a minimal Docker image
+4. Tags the image with a Docker-compatible version (replaces `+` with `-`)
-3. Tests the image by running it and checking the health endpoint
+5. Tests the image by running it and checking the health endpoint
-4. Saves the image as an artifact
+6. Saves the image as an artifact

+### Version Format

+The workflow generates two version strings:

+- **Binary version** (semver): `0.0.0-dev.14+6636b22`
+  - Used in `-ldflags` for the binary
+  - Follows semantic versioning specification

+- **Docker tag** (Docker-compatible): `0.0.0-dev.14-6636b22`
+  - Used for Docker image tags
+  - Replaces `+` with `-` (Docker doesn't allow `+` in tags)

 This approach provides:
 - **Faster builds**: Binary is cached and reused
 - **Smaller images**: Uses `scratch` as base (~10MB final image)
 - **Better security**: Minimal attack surface with no shell or OS packages
 - **Efficient caching**: Go build cache works across builds
+- **Compliant versioning**: Semver for binaries, Docker-safe for images

 ## Image Details